-- 3.2.7.7 Summer Leagues.
-High school coaches are permitted to coach students from their school in summer league competition and games, provided there is no direct support from the school. - a.
-There must be evidence that the organization or individual conducting the league has rented or leased the school facility to prove the school is not involved with sponsorship or funding. - b.
+3.2.7.6 Summertime Leagues/Competitions.
+High school coaches are permitted to coach students from their school in summer league competition and games, provided there is no direct support from the school.

+a.
 All league fees and costs are to be paid by the athlete and/or his/her parents.
-The school, booster clubs, individuals and/or other organizations shall not provide expenses or support for individuals participating in such leagues. - c.
+The school, booster clubs, individuals and/or other organizations shall not provide expenses or support for individuals participating in such leagues.

+b.
 Team fundraisers may be used to finance summer league and camp activities.
 The AD/coach can hold money collected from fundraising in a school account until the money is needed to pay for summer league or camp activities.
-Any athlete receiving money for summer league/camps must participate in the fundraising activity. - d.
-The use of school names and uniforms (practice, game, warm-up or scrimmage vests) shall be considered school support and are prohibited. - 3.2.7.8 Summertime Use of School Facilities.
-Member schools may permit the use of their facilities in accordance with the school board rental policy.
-Examples of acceptable use of school facilities for activities are: - a.
-Summer Leagues.
-There must be evidence that the organization or individual conducting the league has rented or leased the facility to prove the school is not involved in its sponsorship or funding.
+Any athlete receiving money for summer league/camps must participate in the fundraising activity. c.
+The use of school-issued game uniforms is prohibited.

+3.2.7.7 Summertime Use of School Facilities.
+Member schools may permit the use of their facilities in accordance with the district's Board of Education board policy.
-- b.
-Commercial Sport Camps/Clinics.
-A school may rent its facility for use by individuals, including its own school coaches or other organizations for commercial camps/clinics or schools.
-Camps conducted by high school coaches shall be publicized as open to all area individuals wishing to attend and not limited to students from the coach's high school. - c.
-All-Star competition that involves graduated seniors. - d.
-Competitive meets and contests sponsored by non-school groups. - e.
-Facilities approved under the above stipulations include: gymnasiums, tracks, swimming pools, tennis courts, athletic playing fields, and baseball and softball diamonds. - 3.2.7.9 Summertime Use of School Equipment.
-Member schools may permit the use of school equipment, other than individual player equipment and uniforms, as long as the school is in no way responsible or involved.
-Acceptable equipment shall be: shot puts; discus; vaulting poles; landing pits; hurdles; balls; tennis racquets; golf clubs; nets; vaulting, high jump, and volleyball standards; swimming kick boards; weight machines; football helmets and pads for students attending commercial camps; and batting helmets and catcher's equipment for students attending commercial camps.

-Due to safety concerns, schools may permit the use of football helmets and softball and baseball protective equipment for summer leagues, camps, clinics, and other such summer activities.
+3.2.7.8 Summertime Use of School Equipment.
+Member schools may permit the use of school equipment, other than school-issued game uniforms in accordance with the district's Board of Education policy.

-- 3.2.8 Summertime College/Professional/Commercial Team Sport Camps/Clinics.
-High school coaches are permitted to accompany students from their school to college, professional, or commercial sports specialized team camps/clinics during the summer. - a.
-The purpose of a specialized sports camp/clinic/school is to give team members an opportunity to improve their skills in a particular activity. - b.
+3.2.8 Summertime College/Professional/Commercial Team Sport Camps/Clinics.
+High school coaches are permitted to accompany students from their school to college, professional, or commercial sports specialized team camps/clinics during the summer.

+a.
+The purpose of a specialized sports camp/clinic/school is to give team members an opportunity to improve their skills in a particular activity.

+b.
 The athlete and/or his/her parents shall pay the fees and expenses for attendance to such camps or schools.
-The school, booster clubs, individuals and/or other organizations shall not provide expenses or support for individuals participating in camps, schools, and non-school competition. - c.
+The school, booster clubs, individuals and/or other organizations shall not provide expenses or support for individuals participating in camps, schools, and non-school competition.

+c.
 Team fundraisers may be used to finance team commercial camp/clinic activities.
 The AD/coach can hold money collected from fundraising in a school account until the money is needed to pay for camp activities.
-Any athlete receiving money for summer team camps/clinics must participate in the fundraising activity. - d.
-The school shall not provide uniforms (practice, game, warm-up or scrimmage vests) but may provide transportation for individuals participating in such camps/clinics, or schools with prior approval from the district's Board of Education. - 3.2.9 Summertime Individual Commercial Camps/Clinics.
-During the summer, students may attend any individual skill/technique camps or clinics. - a.
-The purpose of an individual camp/clinic/school is to give a student an opportunity to improve his/her skills in a particular activity. - b.
+Any athlete receiving money for summer team camps/clinics must participate in the fundraising activity.

+d.
+The school shall not provide school-issued uniforms but may provide transportation for individuals participating in such camps/clinics, or schools with prior approval from the district's Board of Education.

+3.2.9 Summertime Individual Commercial Camps/Clinics.
+During the summer, students may attend any individual skill/technique camps or clinics.

+a.
+The purpose of an individual camp/clinic/school is to give a student an opportunity to improve his/her skills in a particular activity.

+b.
 The athlete and/or his/her parents shall pay the fees and expenses for attendance to such camps or schools.
-The school, booster clubs, individuals and/or other organizations shall not provide expenses or support for individuals participating in camps. - c.
+The school, booster clubs, individuals and/or other organizations shall not provide expenses or support for individuals participating in camps.

+c.
 Team fundraisers may be used to finance individual commercial camp/clinic activities.
 The AD/coach can hold money collected from fundraising in a school account until the money is needed to pay for summer individual camp/clinic activities.
-Any athlete receiving money for camps/clinics must participate in the fundraising activity. - d.
-The school shall not provide uniforms (practice, game, warm-up or scrimmage vests). - 3.5.2 Individual Instruction.
+Any athlete receiving money for camps/clinics must participate in the fundraising activity. d.
+The school shall not provide school-issued uniforms.
+3.5.2 Individual Instruction.
 During a season of a sport, a student is permitted to take instruction from a person other than the high school coach at times other than scheduled high school practice sessions, but such instructions shall not interfere with, nor be substituted for the high school coaching, practice sessions, or contests.